JanuarySnow/TempusVR/README.md

 ### Installing Creation Club Files
 Please ensure you have launched Skyrim AE from Steam once so you can download all the AE DLC

+- Launch Skyrim from Steam
+- Select Creations from the main menu
+- Select Options at the bottom
+- Select Download all owned Creation Club Creations
+- Exit the game
+DO NOT Alt+Tab; you must leave the game window active or the download will stop.

 >[!IMPORTANT]
 >